-This last item, Section 10 of the Report, Research Needs and Support, recommends continued support and upgrades to the WUCOLS database.
+This last item, Section 10 of the report, recommends continued support and upgrades to the WUCOLS database.
 This database provides evaluations of the irrigation water needs for over 3,500 plants used in California landscapes and is widely used for water calculations for professional garden installations.

 How might we encourage the general public and the average gardener to use WUCOLS and learn better gardening practices, to be more efficient with landscape water use in California’s summer-dry climate ?
-By showing them the best plants in real gardens with plant descriptions – just as we do here at summer-dry – information the current WUCOLS database lacks.
+By showing them the best plants in real gardens with plant descriptions – just as we do here at Summer-Dry – information the WUCOLS database currently lacks.

-“Thus, the addition of plant photographs and descriptions to the WUCOLS IV database is considered by the Independent Technical Panel to be a critical enhancement to WUCOLS, offering essential information to the gardening public for identifying and selecting water-wise plant material for California landscapes.”
+“Thus, the addition of plant photographs and plant descriptions to the WUCOLS IV database is considered by the Independent Technical Panel to be a critical enhancement to WUCOLS, offering essential information to the gardening public for identifying and selecting waterwise plant material for California landscapes.”

 The report is here: Recommendations Report to the Legislature On Landscape Water Use Efficiency.

 There is no need to mention the Summer-Dry Project, simply showing your support for an improved WUCOLS database with photos and descriptions.
-In truth, even if summer-dry is not the eventual supplier, it is important to give gardeners better tools to inspire beautiful gardens in California’s summer-dry climate.
+In truth, even if the Summer-Dry Project is not the eventual supplier, it is important to give gardeners better tools to create beautiful, climate-adapted gardens in California’s summer-dry climate.